Mojm4321/Smart-metering-data-governance-managing-quality-privacy-and-trust-in-energy-data/README.md

 Effective data governance provides clarity around who is accountable for data, decision-making, and data use.
 Through defined policies, standards, and controls, governance aligns people, processes, and technology to maximise the value of data while ensuring its responsible, lawful, and value-driven use.

 ### Vision
-To establish a transparent, secure and trustworthy smart metering data ecosystem that supports innovation, operational efficiency, while protecting individual rights and maintaining public trust.
+To establish a transparent, secure, and accurate smart metering data ecosystem that protecting individuals rights.

 ### Mission
-To design and implement a practical smart metering data governance framework that defines policies, standards, roles, responsibilities and processes across the data lifecycle.
-The framework prioritises data quality, privacy, security, storage and proportionality by design, enabling responsible data use at a national scale.
+To design and implement a practical smart metering data governance framework that defines policies, standards, roles, responsibilities, and processes across the data lifecycle.
+The framework will prioritise data quality, privacy, security, storage, and proportionality by design, enabling responsible data use at a national scale.

 ## Governance Principles